Omega-Femdom-Bot/documentation/docs/Comands/Economy.md

 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::
 `!member` the member you want to give money to.<br/>
-`!amount` the amount of money you want to give to member.
+`!amount` the amount of money you want to give to the member.

 ### Rob
-Using this command you can Rob Money form server member, if they don't deposit in bank.
+Using this command you can Rob Money from server members,  at least if they don't deposit into their bank.
 :::important syntax
 `/rob` `!member`<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::

 ### Leaderboard
-Get the list of Richest Members in the server.
+Get the list of Richest Members of the server.
 :::important syntax
 `/leaderboard` `order_by`
 :::
 `order_by` **[Cash, Bank, Total]**
 ## Shop
-You can have a shop in server and trade items. bring fun to the server.
+You can have a shop in server and trade items.
+Stock up on exciting and fun items!
 ### Add item
-Using this command add item to the server shop.
+Using this command adds an item to the server shop.
 :::important syntax
 `/shop add_item` `!name` `!description` `!cost` `!icon` `count` `role` `duration`<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::
-`!name` of the item to be added.<br/>
+`!name` Name of the item to be added.<br/>
-`!description` of the item to be added.<br/>
+`!description` Description of the item to be added.<br/>
-`!cost` of the item to added.<br/>
+`!cost` Price of the item to added.<br/>
-`count` total number of items to sell, you can make some items rare and unique.<br/>
+`count` Total number of items to sell, you can make some items rare and unique.<br/>
-`role` if configured, Omega will give this role if member has this item in their inventory.<br/>
+`role` If configured, Omega will give this role if member has this item in their inventory.<br/>
-`duration` if configured, the item will expire after the configured duration from buy time.
+`duration` If configured, the item will expire after the configured duration, counting down from their time of purchase.
 ### Edit item
 Using this command edit item on the server shop.
 :::important syntax